mattkersley/mattkersley.github.io/_posts/2016-01-19-vouching-for-no-slouching.md

 ## The drawbacks

 Yes, after all that praise, there are a few drawbacks.

-It’s the same with anything else – unforeseen issues that nobody warned you about, no research you did showed and most of all you didn’t think about while you were in writhing agony from putting your back out… again.
+It’s the same with anything else – unforeseen issues that nobody warned you about, no research you did exposed, and most of all you didn’t think about while you were in writhing agony from putting your back out… again.

 ### The VeriDesk is heavy.